Bayesian mitigation of measurement errors in multiqubit experiments

 \section{Theoretical background}

 Let's start with a mathematical description of a noisy measurement process for a single qubit.
 Let $s \in \{0, 1\}$ be the measurement outcome observed in a single experiment.
 In the absence of measurement errors, the probability to register either one is fully determined by the quantum state of the system.
-Formally, a conventional single qubit measurement is modelled with a Positive-Operator Valued Measure (POVM) with two effects $\{M_0 =|0 \rangle \langle 0|, M_1 = |1 \rangle \langle 1|\}$.
-Consequently, the probability of observing a measurement outcome $s$, when the quantum system is in a state $\hat \rho$, can be calculated as $\mathrm {Pr}(s) =\Tr (\hat \rho M_s ) \equiv \rho_s$.
+Formally, a conventional single qubit measurement is modeled with a Positive-Operator Valued Measure (POVM) with two effects $\{M_0 =|0 \rangle \langle 0|, M_1 = |1 \rangle \langle 1|\}$.
+Consequently, the probability of observing a measurement outcome $s$, when the quantum system is in a state $\hat \rho$, can be calculated as $\mathrm{P}(s) =\Tr (\hat \rho M_s ) \equiv \rho_s$.

-However, in real a setup, the readout step is noisy and errors emerge in the process of collecting the signal from the detector and in the assignment of the correct qubit state.
-In practice, we can model the experimental noisy measurement trough a set of noisy effects $M^{\mathrm {noisy}}_i = \sum_j \langle i | \Lambda |j \rangle M_j = \sum_j \Lambda_{ij} M_j$, where $\Lambda$ is the noise matrix and $\Lambda_{ij}$ is the probability of observing/assigning outcome $i$ when the true outcome is $j$.
+However, in a real setup, the readout step is noisy and errors emerge in the process of collecting the signal from the detector and in the assignment of the correct qubit state.
+In practice, we can model the experimental noisy measurement through a set of noisy effects $M^{\mathrm {noisy}}_i = \sum_j \langle i | \Lambda |j \rangle M_j = \sum_j \Lambda_{ij} M_j$, where $\Lambda$ is the noise matrix and $\Lambda_{ij}$ is the probability of observing/assigning outcome $i$ when the true outcome is $j$.
 Therefore, after repeated measurements, we have direct access to the noisy probabilities

-which are connected to the true qubit state probabilities trough the noise matrix $\Lambda$.
-Thus, the goal of measurement error mitigation is to reconstruct the true qubit state probabilities after measuring $\rho^{\mathrm {noisy}}_s$.
+which are connected to the true qubit state probabilities through the noise matrix $\Lambda$.
+Thus, the goal of measurement error mitigation is to reconstruct the true qubit state probabilities after measuring $\rho^{\mathrm {noisy}}_i$, as in the workflow of Fig. \ref{fig:sketch} (a).
 Assuming that we have access to the noise matrix $\Lambda$, from Eq. \eqref{cond-prob-noise}, it is straightforward to attempt to invert the noise matrix and use it to reconstruct the correct qubit state probability vector as $\rho = \Lambda^{-1} \rho^{\mathrm {noise}}$.
 However, this simple measurement error mitigation strategy might result in a probability vector containing negative values due to statistical errors.
-This issue is often accounted for by employing a convex optimizer which project the corrected vector to a physical one, even though the issue and the extra step required become more concerning and demanding when dealing with multi-qubit states.
+This issue is often accounted for by employing a convex optimizer which project the corrected vector to a physical one \cite{Maciejewski2020,ChenPRA2019}.